Tiger Shroff

-Jai Hemant Shroff (born 2 March 1990), known professionally as Tiger Shroff, is an Indian actor who works in Hindi films.
+Jai Hemant "Tiger" Shroff (born 2 March 1990) is an Indian actor and singer, who works in Hindi films.
 Born to actors Jackie Shroff and Ayesha Dutt, he made his acting debut with the action romance Heropanti (2014), for which he won the IIFA Award for Star Debut of the Year – Male.

 Shroff went on to star in the commercially successful action films Baaghi (2016), Baaghi 2 (2018), and War (2019).
 This was followed by a series of unsuccessful big-budget actions films such as Heropanti 2 (2021), Ganapath (2023) and Bade Miyan Chote Miyan (2024), Baaghi 4 (2025) which has in-turn led to a career decline.

 In 2019, Shroff co-founded the mixed martial arts organisation Matrix Fight Night (MFN).
 He has featured in Forbes Indias Celebrity 100 list in 2018 and 2019.
 As a singer, he has released several singles.

 Early life and background

 Jai Hemant Shroff was born on 2 March 1990, to Indian film actor Jackie Shroff and his wife Ayesha Shroff (née Dutt), a film producer and former actress.
 He has a younger sister named Krishna Shroff.
 On his paternal side, he is of Gujarati and Turkmen ancestry while from his maternal side, he is of Bengali and Belgian descent.
 His maternal grandfather was Air Vice Marshal Ranjan Dutt, a Vir Chakra awardee.

 Shroff is a devout Hindu devotee of Shiva and has attributed his physique to Shiva.
 He holds a fast every Monday and during every Mahashivaratri festival.
 He studied at the American School of Bombay.

 Due to his experience in martial arts, he has frequently spent time helping other actors train for films.
 In 2014, he was awarded an honorary fifth degree black belt in Taekwondo.